 If permission is granted will there be conditions I have to meet?

-We will send you a letter when we are ready to give you a permit.
-The letter will include the permission, a statement by the organiser and a report by the auditor.
-We will also send a letter to Strathclyde Police.
+We will contact you when we are ready to give you a permit.
+You will receive the permission, a statement by the organiser and a report by the auditor.
+We will also notify Police Scotland.

 When we give you permission, we may include conditions that we think are relevant to the local circumstances in which the collection is to be held.
 We may give permission for a collection depending on conditions which will relate to: